+86 1510-529-7925 [email protected]

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

 But shooting female musicians is much more difficult.
 Unless the female musician is extremely small and thin, focusing on the chest area is a bad idea.
 The breasts of most females with a bra on will extend beyond the focus plane of a lens when shot wide open, so your first target for shooting females should be the stomach.
-Most female musicians are slim so this should be no problem.
-I would avoid focusing on a females crotch area unless she is wearing jeans though.
-Skirts and dresses tend to have frills on them and they can extend post the depth of field plane at times and some females can have a sixth sense and will know you are focusing on an area of their body that they will not feel comfortable with, so I suggest that you pass on the crotch region and stick to the stomach or in extreme cases, I will try to focus on the knees.
-The knees are usually on the same depth of field plane as the eyes, when someone is standing so this does tend to work.
-If the female artist is one the heavy side, this becomes extremely difficult.
+Most female musicians are slim, so this should be no problem.
+I would avoid focusing on a female’s crotch area unless she is wearing jeans, though.
+Skirts and dresses tend to have frills on them, and they can extend past the depth of field plane at times.
+Additionally, some females may feel uncomfortable if you focus on areas of their body that they are sensitive about, so I suggest that you pass on the crotch region and stick to the stomach.
+In extreme cases, I will try to focus on the knees.
+The knees are usually on the same depth of field plane as the eyes when someone is standing, so this tends to work.
+If the female artist is on the heavier side, this becomes extremely difficult.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals